edm00se/generator-presto-preso/README.md

   - with a viewer and a controller endpoint (`/control`)
   - the controller pushes slide state to the viewers via web socket connection
 - prefills the slide deck and project information with user's GitHub user info, or directly input information
+- provides live-reload local dev server, triggered by file save to the presentation (or any EJS template in `views/`, such as `views/presentation.ejs`)

 ## Installation